n3integration/gradle-ecs-plugin/README.md

 ```

 #### Up
 Registers and starts the containers associated with the task's `cluster`.
-This task references named clusters defined within the `ecs.clusters` block.
+This task references named clusters defined within the `ecs.clusters` block if the container is left unspecified.

+##### Entire Cluster

 ```gradle
 task up(type: Up) {